daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupAlchemyDevMode.md

   Choose this when,

   - working with any of the already supported Arc schemes by client & Alchemy
-  - playing with the DAO that is not yet tracked by DAOstack subgraph and registered with DAOregistry
+  - playing with the DAO that is not yet tracked by DAOstack subgraph

   Make following changes: